porebskis/eXNVerify/README.md

 docker run -it --rm -v ~/hostpath/:/input -v ~/hostpath/:/output porebskis/exnverify:0.89b ./ExnVerify.py input/SampleBED input/RefExomeBED input/SNVGermlineTXT input/SNVSomaticTXT Threshold GeneName_s
 ```

+The main output of the ``geneCoverage.py`` is the figure with chromosome region where all exones and SNV position occurs for input gene(s).
+Below exemplar coverage diagram for BRCA1 gene on suitable fragment of chromosome 17:

 3. snvScore.py
 ```